You've stumbled upon the idea to build a email newsletter business and now you're ready to take the next steps.

 Offering free trials to your platform is a great way to gain exposure for your business and potentially get new customers!

-Finding the right email newsletter is a big deal for most people, so it can be important for customers to try a free version with limited features prior to making a big investment.
+Finding the right email newsletter business is a big deal for most people, so it can be important for customers to try a free version with limited features prior to making a big investment.

 Once your customer reaches the limits of their free account, they're much more likely to invest in the premium version so they can gain access to all of the features your product offers.